Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 ranges 3.5 NM and 4.5 NM.

-The test is successful if the challenge lamp (<num>1</num>) illuminates and the DSCG screen shows two lines at the corresponding distance that span over the entire screen.
+The test is successful if the challenge lamp (<num>1</num>) illuminates and the DSCG screen shows two lines at the corresponding distances that span over the entire screen.

 ![Radar with IFF Test](../img/radar_iff_test.jpg)